mahasreekannan-pixel/Design-Implementation-of-1-Bit-Full-Adder-Using-Cadence-Virtuoso/README.md

 - Perform **transient analysis** to verify the output logic.
 - Set up **input stimulus** and analyze the **output waveform**.

-## Aim
-The aim is to design and implement a 1-bit Full Adder using Cadence Virtuoso and verify its functionality through transient analysis simulation.

-## Tools Required
-### Cadence Virtuoso Suite
 - **Virtuoso Schematic Editor** (for circuit design)
 - **Spectre Simulator** (for circuit simulation)